Flux0s/docker-dev/README.md

 ### Environment Setup

-The application can run in either development or production mode using the same Docker configuration with different environment variables.
+The application can run in either development or production mode using a single environment variable `APP_ENV` which selects the appropriate target in our multi-stage Dockerfile.

 1. Copy the example environment file: